shelbypalumbo/Algor-Rythm/README.md

 # Usage

-A react application showcasing my algorithm library.
+A react application showcasing an algorithm library with code examples, explantions, and an option to copy the algorithm to your clipboard!
+Use the search option to narrow down the type of algorithm you are looking for.

 ![Cover Page](src/images/homepage.png)